Stop mouth-breathing your way through the day! Restore breathing to your nose without bad breath and overwhelming

-Congestion puts limits on your life and can take a toll on your mental and physical health.
-From embarrassing mouth-breathing that leads to bad breath to migraine headaches and fatigue that can suck enjoyment out of your life and hamper productivity, nasal congestion is a troublemaker.
+Congestion puts limits on your life.
+It can take a toll on your mental and physical health.
+It causes embarrassing mouth-breathing that leads to bad breath, migraine headaches and fatigue.
+It sucks enjoyment out of your life and hampers productivity, nasal congestion is a troublemaker.

 Pittsburgh Sinus Centers can put an end to the trouble caused by nasal congestion.
 We offer long-term, minimally-invasive options that will help you get the most out of life.
 Let’s explore your symptoms and what can stop your nasal congestion together.
-Schedule your appointment today!
+Schedule your nasal congestion consultation appointment today!

-Is a blockage the cause of your nasal congestion?
-Find out with the Cottle Maneuver.
+Is a blockage the cause of your congestion?

 The Cottle Maneuver is a simple, at-home method of determining the cause of your nasal congestion.
 Try it now to learn more about your congestion.
 Here’s how to do it in 4 simple steps: